-Manifold learning algorithms, also known as embedding algorithms, map data from high dimensional, possibly infinite dimensional spaces down to coordinates in a much lower dimensional space.
-In the sciences, one of the goals of dimension reduction is the discovery of descriptors of the data generating process.
-Both linear dimension reduction algorithms like Principal Component Analysis (PCA) and non-linear algorithms such as Diffusion Maps \cite{coifman:06} are used in applications from genetics to chemistry to uncover {\em collective coordinates} describing large scale properties of the interrogated system.
-For example, in chemistry, a common objective is to discover so-called {\em reaction coordinates} describing evolution of molecular configurations \cite{clementiOnuchicNymeyer:00,Noe2017-up} .
+Manifold learning (ML) algorithms, also known as embedding or unsupervised learning algorithms, map data from high or infinite-dimensional spaces to coordinates of a much lower-dimensional space.
+In the sciences, one of the motivating goals of dimension reduction is the discovery of descriptors of the data generating process.
+Linear dimension reduction algorithms like Principal Component Analysis (PCA) and non-linear algorithms such as Diffusion Maps \citep{coifman:06} are used in applications from genomics to astronomy to uncover the variables describing large-scale properties of the interrogated system.

-For example, Figure \ref{fig:molecs} shows the toluene molecule ($C_7H_8$), consisting of $N_a=15$ atoms.
-By {\em Molecular Dynamics (MD)} simulation, configurations of this molecule are generated in $D=3\times N_a=45$ dimensions.
-They are then mapped into $m=2$ dimensions by a manifold learning algorithm.
-The figure shows that this configuration space is well approximated by a one-dimensional manifold, and this manifold is parametrized by a geometric quantity, the {\em torsion} of the bond connecting the $CH_3$ {\em methyl} group with the $C_6H_5$ {\em benzene} group.
-Torsions are dihedral angles in tetrahedra with vertices at atoms of the molecule.
-In a molecule, any two atoms which are not too distant interact; hence the toluene molecule has many more interactions than the graph edges presented in Figure \ref{fig:molecs}.
-Our problem is to select the torsion $\tau$ that explains the one-dimensional manifold of toluene configurations out of the many torsions to be considered.

-Finding the meaning behind the coordinates output by an embedding algorithm through comparison to problem-relevant covariates is usually done via visual inspection by human experts.
-This paper introduces a regression method for automatically establishing such relationships between the abstract coordinates output by a manifold learning algorithm and functions of the data that have meaning in the domain of the problem.

-\mmp{Our method is to compose differentials of functional covariates to reconstruct the differentials of the manifold coordinates, and is therefore robust to non-linearity in both the algorithm and the functional covariates.
-It requires functions that are smooth, as well as the assumption that the data lie near a smooth manifold.
-We estimate the differentials of the manifold embedding algorithm, but use differentials of the functional covariates that are available analytically.
-We demonstrate this approach on {\em Molecular Dynamics (MD)} simulations that generate high dimensional point clouds sampled from the configuration space of a given molecule.
-Our functional covariates are bond angles, and the embedding coordinates display a denoised version of the data.
-We detect upon which bond angles these denoised coordinates, and the denoised manifold embedded within them, depend. }